denilsonsa/denilsonsa.github.io/_posts/2018-02-23-how-browsers-work.md

 This is a very concise introduction to how browsers work, aimed to let people understand what is a web browser, what are the main technologies involved in the browser, and how it all fits together.

 It was originally written by me (Denilson Sá Maia) in February 2018, with some help from [Alex Badarin](https://github.com/lyzzard).
 It was supposed to be turned into a talk/training for new (full-stack) developers at Booking.com, but we never went forward with the training.
-That also explains why this text is written in a format full of bullet points with very succinct descriptions: it was supposed to be converted into slides accompanied by a instructor explaining all the details and doing live demos.
+That also explains why this text is written in a format full of bullet points with very succinct descriptions: it was supposed to be converted into slides accompanied by an instructor explaining all the details and doing live demos.

 Still, I believe this overview can be useful for people just starting on web development, or people who are just curious to how things work behind the scenes.